open-phytoliths/FAIR-phytoliths/CONTRIBUTING.md

 The _FAIR phytoliths_ project has grown from initial efforts by Emma Karoune to raise awareness on limited data sharing within the community of phytolith researchers.
 This initiative is supported by the International Phytolith Society ([IPS](https://phytoliths.org/)) and represents the first steps towards the [FAIRification](https://www.go-fair.org/fair-principles/) of phytolith data.

-Please check out our [roadmap](https://github.com/open-phytoliths/FAIRer_phytoliths/blob/main/ROADMAP.md) and our community's [code of conduct](https://github.com/open-phytoliths/FAIRer_phytoliths/blob/main/CODE_OF_CONDUCT.md) to help you get started, and the [README](https://github.com/open-phytoliths/FAIRer_phytoliths/blob/main/README.md) for an overview of the project (if you have not read it yet)!
+Please check out our [roadmap](https://open-phytoliths.github.io/FAIRer_phytoliths/ROADMAP.html) and our community's [code of conduct](https://open-phytoliths.github.io/FAIRer_phytoliths/CODE_OF_CONDUCT.html) to help you get started, and the [home page](https://open-phytoliths.github.io/FAIRer_phytoliths/) for an overview of the project (if you have not read it yet)!

 Below you can find the main guidelines for contributing to the _FAIR phytoliths_ project.
 This repository is available under [CC BY 4.0 license](https://github.com/open-phytoliths/FAIRer_phytoliths/blob/main/LICENSE.md), so you are welcome to use, reuse, remix, share and build upon the existing materials.
 We appreciate all your suggestions and contributions.